 The role of experienced Florida pedestrian accident lawyers is generally to develop a compelling case that proves the defendant directly caused the plaintiff’s injuries.
-If you were injured following a collision as a pedestrian, speak with one of our knowledgeable injury attorneys at Kogan & DiSalvo.
+If you were injured following a collision as a pedestrian, contact our knowledgeable injury attorneys or call us at (561) 375-9500.
 We can review the factors involved in your accident and work to hold the person who hit you accountable.

 A driver’s momentary lapse in concentration can be enough to cause a collision with a pedestrian.
 Taking one’s eyes off the road for even a mere second could reduce reaction time enough to leave a person in harm’s way.
 The ways that these collisions could occur are numerous.
 However, many of these accidents result from the careless actions of motorists.
 Many of these incidents are the consequence of distracted driving or a driver not being fully aware of their surroundings.
 Using a cellphone to send a text, eating while behind the wheel, or applying makeup while driving can all take a driver’s attention away from the road.

 Additionally, a motorist may hit a pedestrian because they failed to adhere to local traffic laws.
 These laws exist not just to punish people who drive recklessly, but also to protect innocent bystanders.
 All people on the road benefit from laws that outline practices for speeding, stopping at intersections, and yielding, especially pedestrians.